-After completing the finding aid, export the XML record from ArchivesSpace to the Archives' internal shared export folder.
-Upload the XML file to the Staff CIS via the EAD Finding Aids Workflow.
+After completing the finding aid, upload the XML file to the Staff CIS via the EAD Finding Aids Workflow.

-Submit the printed pdf copy of the finding aid to your supervisor for review and approval.
-The Head of Collections Processing may make simple changes and edits to the finding aid directly in ASpace.
-Thus, it is very important that you notify your supervisor if you make additional changes to your finding after submitting it for approval.
-If substantial changes and edits, re-writes, and arrangement tweaks are needed, the Head of Collections Processing will notify you to complete the work and resubmit the finding aid for review.
+Notify your supervisor via email that the finding aid is ready for review and approval.
+Your supervisor may make simple changes and edits to the finding aid directly in ASpace.
+If substantial changes to the description or arrangement are needed, they will notify you to complete the work and resubmit the finding aid for review.

 Update the collection assessment record in the Staff CIS.
-Detailed instructions on updating survey elements can be found in Appendix B, Instructions for Completing a Collection Assessment.
+Detailed instructions on updating survey elements can be found in Appendix A, Instructions for Completing a Collection Assessment.